UN Sustainable Development Goals

 We’re already seeing positive change resulting from our work but there is much more to be done.
 We will continue working alongside our colleagues across the world to mitigate the worsening effects of the climate crisis, and improve quality of life for everyone.

-Using radio to address misinformation about Covid-19
+Using radio to tackle Covid-19 misinformation in Burkina Faso

 Harvesting the sun twice